Visit the Business Credit Center to learn how you can successfully obtain and build credit.

-“Make sure to meet other business owners because no two businesses are the same,” says Bonnie Hohhof, Director of Competitive Intelligence Research and Information at Strategic and Competitive Intelligence Professionals.
+“Make sure to meet other business owners because no two businesses are the same,” says Bonnie Hohhof, former Director of Competitive Intelligence Research and Information at Strategic and Competitive Intelligence Professionals.
 “When you talk to other businesses you learn about new markets and new ways of thinking.”

 To connect with other business owners who can help you gain industry intelligence, Hohhof suggests doing the following:

 Meet other business owners in person.
 This could start with an online search for “economic gardening” organizations in your area, which are local and statewide associations that promote smart economic growth through networking.

 Join a board or economic group like your local chamber of commerce.